 The Corporation owns a national license for a French-language specialty channel, Évasion, devoted to travel, tourism and adventure.
 This channel was launched on January 31, 2000.
-Its website is accessible at www.qub.ca/tvaplus.
+The website for this channel is at www.qub.ca/tvaplus.

 LE CANAL NOUVELLES (LCN)